‘Words are sacred. If you get the right ones in the right order, you can nudge the world a little.’ (Tom Stoppard)

 Sport as a means of preventing violence against women

-British Council, Kenya
+Client: British Council, Kenya

 Policy briefs describing the British Council’s Addressing Violence Against Women and Girls through Football programme, which operated in western Kenya between 2014 and 2017.